Registering a Purchasing Group in California

 A nonresident surplus line license is available for a broker transacting business solely with a purchasing group.

 When a purchasing group purchases insurance from an admitted insurer or a registered risk retention group, the premium tax is paid by the insurer or risk retention group to the California Department of Insurance.
-In the case of insurance purchased from a non-admitted insurer, the surplus line broker is required to pay the tax to the Surplus Line Association.
+In the case of insurance purchased from a non-admitted insurer, the surplus line broker is required to pay the tax to the Insurance Commissioner.
 Further information on payment of taxes can be obtained from the Department's:

 An admitted insurer providing coverage to a purchasing group must have prior approval of its rates in the same fashion as for insurance provided on an individual basis.
 Non-admitted insurers are not subject to prior approval of rates.
 Further information on rate filing requirements can be obtained from the Department's: